 As Events and Communications Manager, Christine Jo explained:

 “With all this uncertainty, we’re relying a lot on virtual platforms.
-That’s why we’ve been trying to heavily utilise Unibuddy.
-The platform is letting us keep in touch with our students, share what we’re doing and give them reassurance.”
+That’s why we’ve been trying to heavily utilize Unibuddy.
+The platform is letting us keep in touch with our students, share what we’re doing, and give them reassurance.”